-Event organisers are responsible for ensuring that they have the appropriate licences permitting the playing of live or recorded music where royalties are payable.
+Event organisers must have the appropriate licences permitting the playing of live or recorded music where royalties are payable.
 (This is separate from the Trust's Premises Licence).
+Details of how to obtain the appropriate Music Licence are available here.
+A copy must be supplied prior to the event.